ryanhart1/go-demo/README.md

 - [Usage](#usage)

 ## Installation
-- The peoject can be ran using the command `docker compose up --build`
+- The project can be ran using the command `docker compose up --build`

 ## Usage